 Signed: Arthur Delaney

-Please note the dimensions of this work are approximately 57cm x 49cm
+Please note the dimensions of this work framed are approximately H 62cm x W 54cm

 Please do not hesitate to contact the gallery for further assistance